Pratyush-Srivastava/DSA_Notes/README.md

 12. Bitwise/CountSetBits.java
 13. LinkedList/ReverseSingleLinkedList.java

-Arrays can be static or dynamic in java.
-Dynamic lists - arraylist
-Static lists- array[]
-The internal implementation of dynamic list is - the size of the array doubles when the maximum limit is reached.

 Stability in sorting means if order of same elements remain same as original array.
 Stable: bubble sort, insertion sort, merge sort